 Steria employs 5,000 in India some of whom work on NHS records.
 It says that its India-based staff do not view any sensitive information, and it makes the valid point that NHS trusts

-have had a high number of data breaches as mentioned by the Information
+have had a high n umber of data breaches as mentioned by the Information Commissioner in 2010.

 That said, Computerworld UK has learned that there is no fully independent check on what NHS information is viewable or processed in India.
 Though NHS SBS has checks that are completed and verified on its behalf, it's difficult to police any data breaches in India.

 My questions to NHS SBS and its answers:

 1. Will SBS’s ambitious savings targets blur the dividing line between what NHS information is viewable or processed in India?